vikashkr-byte/tictactoe/README.old.md

 Built with React JS,
 For CSS: Chakra-UI Library was used,
-For icons: React icons were used
+For icons: React icons were used.